Kanii74/-X-Ray-Data-Analysis-of-Black-Hole-Binary-MAXI-J1820-070/README.md

 # X-Ray Data Analysis of Black Hole Binary MAXI J1820+070

 This repository contains the analysis performed for a set of **X-ray astronomy laboratory exercises** using observations of the black hole binary **MAXI J1820+070**.
-The work was carried out as part of the **MS/DD (Astronomy) laboratory coursework at the Indian Institute of Space Science and Technology (IIST)**.
+The work was carried out as part of the **MS/DD (Astronomy) laboratory coursework at the Indian Institute of Space Science and Technology (IIST)**, and supervides by Dr. Samir Mandal.

 The labs introduce the standard workflow used in **high-energy astrophysics data analysis**, including: